 CISO Lessons Learned – Acronyms & Jargon Are The Language Of Exclusion

-IOC, APT, SIEM, Exfiltrate, DLP, NIDS Oh my!
+IOC, APT, SIEM, Exfiltrate, DLP, and NIDS oh my!

 Here’s a scenario you may have seen before – You’re in the organizational update meeting, everything is going well, people are engaged, and then you get the security update.
-The security team starts their update talking about DLP events, IOC’s and other arcane sounding things.
-People start looking at their phones, the unlucky ones without a phone start staring off into space wishing this meeting would end.
+The security team starts their update by talking about DLP events, IOC’s and other arcane-sounding things.
+People start looking at their phones, and the unlucky ones without a phone start staring off into space wishing this meeting would end.

 If the goal of a meeting is to communicate, then why do so many meetings with security people or technical people devolve into a stew of incomprehensible jargon and language that no reasonable non-technical/security person would understand?

 Before I get too far, let me own the fact that earlier in my career, I repeated every acronym and technical jargon I heard.
 I generally attribute the use of fancy language, acronyms or industry-specific terms when in the presence of others (such as business leaders) to one of a few factors:

 - Posturing – If you want to show you know what you are talking about, you may resort to using the pack language to confirm you are “in.”
 I’ve seen this (and done it when I first started) where I would use acronyms that I thought I understood but didn’t fully.
 Luckily, I worked with understanding individuals who had patience with me and helped me see the errors of my ways.